cedricviaccoz/warsonrplace/biggest_conflicts_description.md

 ### VS R/IRELAND
 SUBCOUNT :

-AREA : 10050 pixels
+AREA : 10'748 pixels

 Ireland mainly had a vertically stretched out nationl flag located under the center of the canvas.
 Integrity over time graphs (would need to show them for both of the countries) shows that the flag of Ireland predated the american flag but took a long time to reach its final form.
 Inspecting the timelapse shows the ireland flag took a slow ascent to the north until reaching the american flag where it stopped its northern expansion.
 During the void total annihilation of the american flag, the Irish flag restarted its northern expansion, which was rejected back to its original border once the American flag reconquered the center of the flag.

-__Reason of conflict__: Expansion
+__Reason of conflict__: Revenge from Expansion

 ### VS R/THEBLACKVOID AND R/THEGREATBLACKHOLE
 SUBCOUNT : ([source](http://redditmetrics.com/r/theblackvoid))

-AREA : 3103 pixels
+AREA : 11'199 pixels

 This conflict is kind of a counter attack from the american after the void annihilated the American flag.
 The american factions simply took back the place they used to occupy before the attack.

 What is surprising though, is that only the counter attack was correctly recorded by the tools used.
 One might ask why the first attack by r/theblackvoid did not get an equivalent place as the reverse on the classement.
 This come from the contextual foundation

-__Reason of conflict__: Expansion (but comes from the contextual previous attack of theblackvoid)
+__Reason of conflict__: Revenge from Contextual

 ## IMPORTANT ATTACK MADE ON THE AMERICAN FLAG/CANVA CENTER